U.S. Rep. Markwayne Mullin says his recruits could tip the House scales in 2022

-Second District Congressman Markwayne Mullin may have a vested interesting in saying Republicans will win control of the U.S. House of Representatives in 2022, but he also has some inside knowledge.
+Second District Congressman Markwayne Mullin may have a vested interest in saying Republicans will win control of the U.S. House of Representatives in 2022, but he also has some inside knowledge.

 Mullin takes some pride in recruiting congressional candidates.
-He says he recruited 10 of the 14 Republicans who flipped Democratic seats in 2020, and is confident the GOP will erase the Democrat's narrow majority.
+He says he recruited 10 of the 14 Republicans who flipped Democratic seats in 2020 and is confident that the GOP will erase the Democrats' narrow majority.

 "It's a little early for me to tell you the margins, but I've got 21 Republicans I'm working with.
-I can say right now I can win 15 of those seats," Mullin told the Republican Women's Club of Tulsa County Tuesday at Tulsa Country Club.
+I can say right now I can win 15 of those seats," Mullin told the Republican Women's Club of Tulsa County at the Tulsa Country Club on Tuesday.

 "Now, this is a long ways out," Mullin cautioned, "A month is forever in politics. … Some things could change.
 But right now I'm confident we can win 15."